Multi-dimensional analysis with Data Tables

 You can click Filter to select which property values you want to keep or hide in the table.

-You can also add an ad hoc filter for in-line events or metrics.
+You can also add an ad-hoc filter for in-line events or metrics.
 To do so, click the three dots from the event or metric header and select “Add Filter.”
-This will let you apply filters on top of your events or metrics.
-Once applied, you can see what filters are applied by hovering over the Filter icon.
+This lets you apply filters on top of your events or metrics.
+Once applied, you can see the filters you applied by hovering over the Filter icon.

-• display options Relative % for totals nor Data bars in cells are not displayed.
+Display options Relative % for totals nor Data bars in cells aren't visible.

 display_options.jpeg